NHOQA/OpenWRT_Mesh/README.md

 ![list 4](https://github.com/boyette2001/OpenWRT_Mesh/assets/74009174/56303ab9-260c-4910-9e4e-7253015afa88)
 16. First we need to install 2 packages from the "available" tab. use the search function, fins and install wpad-mesh-wolfssl and mesh11sd allow overwrite
 17. Then move over to the tab beside "available" to look at your "installed" packages.
 Search and UN-install wpad-basic-wolfssl
-18. next if you are using the Alfa AWUS036ACM wifi dongle, we'll need to install 2 more packages.
-Move back to the "available" tab and install kmod-mt76-usb (allow overwrite) and kmod-mt76x2u. for this step i do not allow overwriting of any preinstalled packages.
+18. next if you are using the Alfa AWUS036ACM wifi dongle, we'll need to install 3 more packages.
+Move back to the "available" tab and install kmod-mt76-core, kmod-mt76-usb  and kmod-mt76x2u.
+I allowed overwirting of conflicting packages at every step
 19. Once that's complete, navigate back to Network>wireless. it should look something like this, assuming you have the Alfa dongle plugged in.
 The "cypress..." entry is the Pi's onboard wifi, and the "generic MAC 80211...." is the Alfa dongle
 ![6wirelss](https://github.com/boyette2001/OpenWRT_Mesh/assets/74009174/f007c590-b416-4259-a19e-904564698e54)
 20. remove the connection to your home wifi network
+21. This section needs some work also
-21. On the "generic MAC..." device hit "add", then fill out the connection info as below.
+#On the "generic MAC..." device hit "add", then fill out the connection info as below.
 Mode:band: 2.4ghz (if that's what you want) channel: whichever you desire, but all nodes need to be on the same channel. transmit power: I max it out, not sure if the driver/hardware can actually hit that power.
 Under interface configuration mode: 802.11s and Mesh ID: enter whatever you desire, but every node in the mesh youre building must ahve the same mesh ID.
 Then under the network dropdown , select "lan"
 ![7mesh](https://github.com/boyette2001/OpenWRT_Mesh/assets/74009174/090cf086-516a-4d70-bbf1-63584b732868)
 22. hit save, then back on the main screen hit save then save and apply